Scholarship at Kingswood College

 - Applicants must be an Australian citizen or permanent resident.

-- Applicants must be a current Year 6 – 10 student (in 2026).
+- Applicants must be a current Year 4 – 10 student for entry in 2027 or a current Year 3 - 9 student for entry in 2028.

 - Applications are open to new and current Kingswood College students.

-Applications close on Wednesday 4 February 2026.
+Applications close on Wednesday 2 September 2026.

 Wyvern Young Women Scholarship

-Applications are open to new female students for commencing in Years 5 – 11 2027 and Year 7 2028
+Applications are open to new female students for commencing in Years 5 – 11 2027 and 2028

-Young Women Wyvern Scholarships are awarded on the basis of academic performance and demonstrated excellence in one or more cocurricular areas such as art, music, performance or sport.
+Wyvern Young Women Scholarships are awarded on the basis of academic performance and demonstrated excellence in one or more cocurricular areas such as art, music, performance or sport.

-Short listed applicants will be interviewed by the Principal
+Short listed applicants will be interviewed by the Principal.

 Successful applicants must also have a positive attitude toward learning and school life and be of respectful, resilient, and motivated character.